Alphy-Ototo/Capstone_Project/README.md

 - Cost of outreach
 - Revenue gained
 - Net profit per 1,000 customers

 The optimal threshold identified maximizes net profit, not accuracy.
 This approach leads to more actionable insights for Swire’s operations team.

 #### Final Recommendations & Next Steps
-- Target customers above the optimal probability threshold for outreach, maximizing revenue recovery.
+- Target customers above the optimal probability threshold for outreach through email, calls, or text,  maximizing revenue recovery.
 - Focus on user-experience improvements on the most common drop-off points identified in GA events.
 - Consider A/B testing different outreach strategies for customers at varying risk levels.